16 Top-Rated Tourist Attractions in Sri Lanka

 2. Colombo Lotus Tower

-One of the best tourist attractions in Sri Lanka is also one of the country's newest.
-The Colombo Lotus Tower opened in the fall of 2019 as South Asia's tallest, free-standing structure.
-The lotus bulb-inspired tower, which overlooks the entire city and the Indian Ocean, is 1,168 feet (368 meters) tall and offers the city's best views and photo ops.
+One of the best tourist attractions in Sri Lanka is also one of the country's newest and the tallest.
+The Colombo Lotus Tower opened in 2019 as South Asia's tallest, free-standing structure.
+Although it's a popular tourist attraction, the tower was built for a much more utilitarian reason: it's the hub of the country's radio, TV, and mobile phone networks and their antennas.
+The lotus bulb-inspired tower, which overlooks the entire city and the Indian Ocean, is 1,168 feet (368 meters) tall and is a great place to snap some Instagram-worthy shots.

-There's a shopping mall in the base of the tower, then you can take super fast elevators up to both indoor and outdoor observation areas.
+There's a shopping mall in the base of the tower.
+From here, you can take super fast elevators up to both indoor and outdoor observation areas.
 There's also a revolving restaurant at the top, which is a very popular spot for romantic dinners.
-The exterior of the tower is covered with LED lighting, and they do light shows each evening and on special holidays.
+Skip the fancy restaurant, and try your luck at the food court in the mall.
+You'll find a delicious array of stalls offering Sri Lankan street food.
+The exterior of the Lotus Tower is covered with LED lighting, and they do light shows each evening and on special holidays.

 Accommodation: Where to Stay in Colombo